 Michelle Murillo is an Oakland based artist working across traditional and innovative media.
 Murillo seeks to expand the vocabulary of print and the multiple in an interdisciplinary context.
-Her work can be broadly understood as a practice of archiving: the lost, found, re-membered and collected.
+Her work is represented by Bullseye Projects and can be broadly understood as a practice of archiving: the lost, found, re-membered and collected.

 Her prints and installations have been exhibited in North, Central, and South America, Asia, and Europe.
-Notable international exhibitions include solo and group exhibitions at the 2015 International Krakow Triennial, Poland; Limerick Printmakers Gallery, Ireland; Liu Haisu Art Museum, Shanghai, China; Museo de Arte de Ciudad Juarez, Mexico; Malaspina Printmakers Gallery, Vancouver, Canada; Proyecto’ace, Buenos Aires, Argentina and Lahti Art Museum, Finland.
+Notable international exhibitions include solo and group exhibitions at the 2015 International Krakow Triennial, Poland; International Printmaking Biennial of Douro, Portugal; Limerick Printmakers Gallery, Ireland; Liu Haisu Art Museum, Shanghai, China; Museo de Arte de Ciudad Juarez, Mexico; Malaspina Printmakers Gallery, Vancouver, Canada, and Proyecto’ace, Buenos Aires, Argentina.

 Additionally, her work has been included in national solo and group exhibitions at Bullseye Projects, Portland, Oregon and Emeryville, California; Kala Art Institute, Berkeley; San Jose Museum of Textiles and Quilts; McKinney Avenue Contemporary, Dallas; El Paso Museum of Art, Texas; Lowe Art Museum, Coral Gables, Florida; Tulane University, New Orleans, and numerous galleries and museums.